rancher/terraform-provider-rancher2/website/docs/r/cluster.html.markdown

 ## Import

-Clusters can be imported using the rancher Cluster ID
+Clusters can be imported using the Rancher Cluster ID

 ```
 $ terraform import rancher2_cluster.foo <cluster>
 ```